sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 **Conductor** is a workflow orchestration framework, developed by Netflix, that allows for managing complex processes within microservices architectures.
 Conductor enables the definition of workflows as a sequence of independent tasks, each executed by a different microservice, ensuring scalability, resilience, and control.
 With support for various programming languages and integration with numerous technologies, Conductor is ideal for automating and orchestrating distributed processes efficiently.

-In our context it is necessary to add a dependencies in `pom.xml` to enable every interested microservices to interact with it:
+In our context it is necessary to add dependencies in `pom.xml` to enable every interested microservices to interact with it:

 ```html
 <dependency>